tychonievich/graphics/md/text/overview.md

 Data flows through a fixed sequence of hardware pipeline stages.
 Some of these execute arbitrary branch-free code a programmer has provided.
 Some do a single fixed task built into the hardware itself.
-Most do a fixed task in one of fixed set of ways, with the specific way from that set chosen by a the programmer-specified parameter.
+Most do a fixed task in one of fixed set of ways, with the specific way from that set chosen by a programmer-specified parameter.

 The end result: there are many different pieces to understand, so many that you'll likely spend months forgetting some and feeling a bit confused.^[I've been programming GPUs for almost 20 years and I still sometimes feel that way, in part because many of the stages today didn't exist 20 years ago.].
 There are too many pieces to hold in your mind all at once, so expect to occasionally consult a reference